owodolab/py-graspi/_sources/advanced.rst.txt

 Tortuosity HeatMap Visualization
 =======================================

-In folder tools, you find scrpts to visualize tortuosity:
+In folder tools, you find scripts to visualize tortuosity:

 .. code-block:: bash